Mordech/lit-html-typescript-template/README.md

 With pre-commit hooks and linting tools.

 ## Linting tools
-- ESlint with Google, lit, and prettier guidelines plugins.
+- ESlint with Google, lit, and prettier guideline plugins.
 - Stylelint with Sass guidelines.
 - Husky & Lint-Staged